Hillary Clinton 2008 presidential primary campaign

+On January 20, 2007, Hillary Clinton, former first lady and then-Senator representing New York, announced that she would run for President of the United States.
+Clinton sought the Democratic Party's 2008 nomination for president.
+She campaigned with the slogan "Solutions for America!" and the chant "Yes We Will".

-Hillary Clinton won many primaries, but lost the Democratic Party nomination to Barack Obama during the 2008 United States presidential election.
+Although Clinton had strong support and won many primaries, she ultimately lost the nomination to Barack Obama, who was elected president on November 4, 2008.
+Clinton suspended her campaign on June 7, 2008.

 Campaign developments 2007

 Early opposition from two sides

 In February 2007, The Los Angeles Times reported that several anti-Clinton organizations, including Stop Her Now and Stop Hillary PAC, were preparing "swiftboating" style attacks against her, with venues to include a documentary film, numerous books, and websites.
 A top Rudy Giuliani donor, Richard Collins, who has also supported George W. Bush for several years, was central in establishing "Stop Her Now."

 CNN reported that 320,000 users joined the Facebook group "Stop Hillary Clinton: (One Million Strong AGAINST Hillary)".
-The news blog, The Politico gave the membership number as 418,000 members.
+The news blog, Politico gave the membership number as 418,000 members.
 This group was the largest group for or against a presidential candidate on Facebook; The Politico argued that this happened because "Clinton has had a polarizing effect."

 Former Bill Clinton fundraiser and ally David Geffen spoke out against Hillary Clinton in an interview with Maureen Dowd.
 Geffen stated that Clinton "was overproduced and overscripted."
 He also stated that, "I don't think anybody believes that in the last six years, all of a sudden Bill Clinton has become a different person [...]
 Everybody in politics lies, but they do it with such ease, it's troubling."
 The Clinton campaign responded by stating, "While Senator Obama was denouncing slash and burn politics yesterday, his campaign's finance chair was viciously and personally attacking Senator Clinton and her husband.
 If Senator Obama is indeed sincere about his repeated claims to change the tone of our politics, he should immediately denounce these remarks, remove Mr. Geffen from his campaign and return his money.
 While Democrats should engage in a vigorous debate on the issues, there is no place in our party or our politics for the kind of personal insults made by Senator Obama's principal fundraiser."